 Interventional Spine Rotations: This is a one month rotation in which residents work in an interdisciplinary spine center under the direct supervision of a fellowship trained interventional spine PM&R physician.
 The resident gains experience with the diagnosis and management of spine pathology.
 Significant time is allotted for hands on training in fluoroscopically guided pain procedures.

 PM&R Residency Program Rotation in Outpatient Orthopaedics Clinic: This is a one-month rotation in the orthopaedic clinic.
 Residents rotate through various subspecialty clinics including joint replacement, orthopedic spine, hand, foot and ankle and trauma.

 PM&R Outpatient Clinical Electives: Residents have four months of elective outpatient rotations of their choosing with opportunities to participate in electives outside of our program.

-PM&R Residency Program Rotations in Pediatric Rehabilitation Inpatient & Outpatient: This is two one-month rotations at the Kluge Children's Rehabilitation Hospital.
+PM&R Residency Program Rotations in Outpatient Rehabilitation: This is two one-month rotations at the UVA Children's Hospital.
 Residents participate in rounds and are supervised by pediatricians and pediatric fellows specializing in pediatric rehabilitation.
 (UVA PM&R residents do not take night call at KCRC.)

 PM&R Residency Program Rotation in Occupational Medicine: This is a one-month rotation spent in the PMR outpatient occupational medicine clinic where residents learn techniques in manual medicine, chemodenervation, impairment ratings, and Independent Medical Evaluations while treating general musculoskelal injuries and work related injuries.